telerik/fiddler-everywhere-docs/user-guide/live-traffic/web-sessions/web-sessions-list.md

 The Web Sessions list is an essential feature of Fiddler Everywhere - it displays a summary of each Session that Fiddler Everywhere has captured.

->tip A Web Session represents a single transaction between a client and a server, sometimes known as request/response pair.
-Each session appears as a separate entry in the Web Sessions List (refer to the images below).
-Each Session object has a Request and a Response, representing what the client sent to the server and what the server returned to the client.
-The Session object also maintains a set of Flags that record metadata about the session, and a Timers object that stores timestamps logged in the course of processing the session.

 ![Web Sessions List](../../../images/livetraffic/websessions/websessions-list-all.png)

 Many operations begin by selecting one or more entries in the Web Sessions list and then activating other features.